 (More detailed instructions are below.)

 There are six steps to making this recipe — and when they’re broken down, you’ll see it’s easy.

 - Make the bacon compote with onion.

 - Poach the eggs.

 - Make the balsamic glaze.

-The smoky charred flavor from grilling a delicious avocado, and the sweet and crispy combination of the bacon compote with caramelized onion, compliments the slightly melted Cashel Blue cheese in a way you will only understand it if you taste it.
+The smoky charred flavor from grilling a delicious avocado is amazing.
+And the sweet and crispy combination of the bacon compote with caramelized onion compliments the slightly melted Cashel Blue cheese in a way you will only understand if you taste it.

 And topped with a perfectly poached egg, drizzled with balsamic glaze, you will simply have a culinary experience like no other.

-I hope you enjoy the Grilled Avocado and Egg with Bacon Compote as much as I do!
-Which is a lot!
+I hope you enjoy the Grilled Avocado with Egg and Bacon Compote as much as I do!

 This is not a sponsored post — Kerrygold sent me Cashel Blue for recipe testing.
 All opinions are my own.